 To attract wild water fauna to your garden, give it a roundish shape.
 Select a well exposed location but not too hot.
 Before digging up the soil, draw up a detailed sketch with all the necessary considerations: shape, orientation, size, depth of various portions for the plants to colonize.

 From this plan, you’ll be able to decide which watertight containment is best suited: flexible (tarpaulin), rigid (pre-shaped pond), hard (cement) or natural material (clay, marl).
 Then, cover the bottom of this water-retaining lining with a substrate prepared from sand, gravel and a layer of clay or poor soil.
 Your container is ready!
 Wait for it to rain, or fill it in with tap water.
 Chlorine will quickly evaporate.

 Native plant life

 The best way to have a lively pond is to introduce native aquatic plants.
-There are about twenty varieties to select depending on the size of your body of water.
+There are about twenty varieties of aquatic plants to select depending on the size of your body of water.
 If small, set up various rush or bulrush, water mint (in a stone pot to contain it) and yellow iris.
 In deeper water, floating pondweed, water-crowfoot and yellow water lily are great choices.
 Despite ground level being underwater, these plants are easy to install: weigh them down with a ball of clay or marl and and place them where you wish.

 Organize the embankments around your pond with rocks, a small strip of prairie grass and if possible a couple shrub plantations.
 As a result, this space will serve for shelter to insects that like to land around water.

 A great many guests